 Past residents include entertainers Michael Jackson, Johnny Carson, Paul Anka, Bruce Willis, and Liberace.

-One intriguing fact is the number of residents who have been involved in criminal conduct such as racketeering, tax evasion, felony assault, drug trafficking.
+One intriguing fact is the number of residents who have been involved in criminal conduct such as racketeering, tax evasion, felony assault, and drug trafficking.

-Trump Tower has a 4-star rating on TripAdvisor and reading the reviews gives you a good idea what to expect and not to expect.
+Trump Tower has a 4-star rating on TripAdvisor and reading the reviews gives you a good idea of what to expect and not to expect.

 Many of the visitors were drawn to the Tower because of the fact that Trump was then President.

 One reviewer summed it up by saying "We saw the indoor waterfall wall (where Trump gave several campaign interviews), the escalator, and had some snacks at the cafe.
 Now we can say we've visited the new President's home."

 One otherwise unimpressed reviewer still rated the tower 5 stars saying “Why five stars?
 Donald Trump is going to be President.
 Trump Tower is an accessible site for folks seeking to get a little glimpse of his world.”